victorlaerte/wedeploy.com/node/electric/src/pages/updates/images/auth/index.md

 ---
-title: Data
+title: "Auth Image"
-description: Check out what's new
+description: "Check out the latest releases of the WeDeploy"
 layout: "updates"
 updates:
  -